 “This is all we need.”
 Hilda held out a steel ring with square cuts in it.
 “Spoke wrench, They come in different sizes, and only weigh a couple of grams.
 I would never leave home without it.
 This one can handle the three most common spoke nipples.
 Watch.”

 She set the wheel of the ground, and let some air out of the tire.
-Then she inserted a square cut around a spoke nipple near the valve and twisted it clockwise.
+Then she inserted a square cut around a spoke nipple near the valve and twisted it a quarter-turn.